 Bitcoin is the most successful cryptocurrency, largely to the ingenuity of its design.
-A combination of economic incentives paired with advanced cryptography, an innovative consensus protocol and a hard-coded monetary policy has enabled Bitcoin to become a new type of money that many consider superior to existing currencies.
+A combination of economic incentives paired with advanced cryptography, an innovative consensus protocol, and a hard-coded monetary policy has enabled Bitcoin to become a new type of money that many consider superior to existing currencies.

-One of the essential aspects that drives bitcoin’s long-term price development is the so-called “Bitcoin halving,” which helps to create disinflationary pressure on the digital currency.
+One of the essential aspects that drives Bitcoin’s long-term price development is the so-called “Bitcoin halving,” which helps to create disinflationary pressure on the digital currency.

 In this guide on Bitcoin halving, we will cover:

 Bitcoin halving is an event that occurs in the Bitcoin network where the reward for successfully mining new blocks is halved at regular intervals.
-During a halving event, the reward bitcoin miners receive for confirming bitcoin transactions is reduced by 50%, hence reducing the rate at which new bitcoin units are released into circulation.
+During a halving event, the reward Bitcoin miners receive for confirming Bitcoin transactions is reduced by 50%, hence reducing the rate at which new Bitcoin units are released into circulation.

 The halving happens after every 210,000 blocks (roughly four years) have been mined and will continue until 2140 when the 32nd halving will occur.
 By then, bitcoin will have hit its maximum supply, at which point miners will receive rewards in transaction fees paid by users as an incentive to continue confirming transactions.

-When Bitcoin launched initially, the mining rewards for each block was 50 BTC and over 10.5 million BTC were mined within four years.
+When Bitcoin launched initially, the mining reward for each block was 50 BTC and over 10.5 million BTC were mined within four years.
 The reward has since been reduced to 6.25 BTC after three successful halvings.

-The Bitcoin halving is one of the most important tokenomics behind Bitcoin as it ensures there's a gradual release of bitcoin into the market while maintaining a maximum supply capped at 21 million.
+The Bitcoin halving is one of the most important tokenomics behind Bitcoin as it ensures there's a gradual release of Bitcoin into the market while maintaining a maximum supply capped at 21 million.
 As of the time of writing, 18.89 million BTC (90%) has already been mined, leaving just 2.11 million BTC to be mined across the space of 119 years.

 The Bitcoin halving mechanism is coded in the Bitcoin software.
 Halving is not dependent on any third party or central authority as the whole process occurs automatically.
 When transactions occur in the Bitcoin network, they are stacked into groups called blocks and miners receive rewards for successfully validating transactions in a block.
 The Bitcoin protocol automatically halves the reward miners receive whenever a total of 210,000 blocks is mined.

 Three Bitcoin halvings have occurred so far, with the first happening in 2012 after 210,000 blocks were mined, splitting block rewards from 50 BTC to 25 BTC.
-The second followed in 2016 on the mining of the 420,000th block, reducing reward to 12.5 BTC.
+The second followed in 2016 on the mining of the 420,000th block, reducing the reward to 12.5 BTC.
 The third halving, which is the most recent, happened in May 2020, further reducing mining rewards to 6.25 BTC.
 The final halving will happen in 2140 of which the reward system will be switched to transaction fees only.

 Bitcoin operates in a decentralised environment, meaning there's no central authority to process transactions and ensure users act honestly.
 To solve this problem, Bitcoin uses a process called crypto mining for validating transactions.